 - Can interact with humans to provide entertainment as avatars or robots.
 For instance, video games.

 - Can do repetitive jobs without any breaks

 A9.
 Name some common uses and applications for AI?

-This question tests your understanding of the AI field and how well you have grasped the far-reaching applications of AI.
+These types of AI/ML interview questions test your understanding of the AI field and how well you have grasped the far-reaching applications of AI.

 When going for an interview, it is expected that you know about the company and its business.
 So if possible, highlight uses that are relevant to the interviewing company.
 It can earn your brownie points!